NVIDIA/NeMo-Guardrails/nemoguardrails/eval/data/topical/README.md

 ### Banking dataset

 We are starting from the banking dataset available [here](https://github.com/PolyAI-LDN/task-specific-datasets/tree/master/banking_data).
-For this dataset, we have configured a [Guardrail app](./banking) that already has the:
+For this dataset, we have configured a [Guardrail app](./banking) that already has:
 - Config file: `config.yml`
 - A set of defined flows: `flows.co`
 - A file mapping the user intents in the original dataset to user canonical forms used by Guardrails: `categories_canonical_forms.json`